Imagine a world where you wake up every morning to find a magical fairy has left HALF A DOLLAR on your pillow. What would you do?

 I bribed him with the offer of some free writing correction, which is quite valuable in preparing for the exam.
 (Basically I offered him 15 minutes of my time.)

-He agreed, and a week later my (sort of) free sales page landed in my inbox!
+He agreed, and a week later my free sales page landed in my inbox!
 I tidied it up a bit, and wrote an intro.
-It took me a few days to get everything prepared.
+I started laying out the graphics and posted it.

-At the end of those few days the student wrote again - every week Grammarly sends a whole bunch of statistics showing how many mistakes you made compared to the previous week, how your writing compares to other students around the world, and all sorts of other handy info.
+A few days later the student wrote again with more content - every week Grammarly sends a whole bunch of statistics showing how many mistakes you made compared to the previous week, how your writing compares to other students around the world, and all sorts of other handy info.
 It looks really awesome.
 I gleefully added all those graphics to the end of what I'd written.

 I've never written sales copy but I knew I was onto something before it even went live on the site.
 My intro, the students' recommendation, plus all these stats...
 THIS WAS SALES GOLD.